Magnetization steps of $J_{1}$ quintets in the hcp lattice

 by:

-When the calculation is performed, numerical overflow problems may arise at very low temperatures or at high magnetic fields.
+When the calculation is performed, numerical overflow problems may arise at very low temperatures or with high magnetic fields.
 They are avoided by zeroing the energy of the ground state for each value of the magnetic field:\\

-Figure 2 and 3 show the calculated magnetization traces of quintets composed of spin \textit{S} = 5/2.
+Figure 2 and 3 show the calculated magnetization traces of quintets composed of individual spin \textit{S} = 5/2.
 The magnetization has been normalized to its saturation value $M_{0}$ = 5 $g \mu_{B}S$.
 The traces were calculated for $k_{B}T/|J|$ = 0.1.
 The magnetization curves for the quintets V.10, V.13, V.16 and V.17 are not displayed.
 They are very similar to the traces obtained for V.7, V.11, V.14 and V.15 respectively.
-The quintet type with the lower number of MST's is V.2 with a total of 5 MST's.
-The quintets V.6 and V.8 have seven and eight MST's respectively.
-Nine quintets types (V.1, V.3, V.5, V.7, V.10, V.11, V.13, V.14, and V.16) have 10 MST's.
-Two types (V.9 and V.11) have eleven MST's and other three quintets (V.4, V.15 and V.17) have twelve MST's.
+The quintet type with the lower number of MSTs is V.2 with a total of 5 MSTs.
+The quintets V.6 and V.8 have seven and eight MSTs respectively.
+Nine quintets types (V.1, V.3, V.5, V.7, V.10, V.11, V.13, V.14, and V.16) have 10 MSTs.
+Two types (V.9 and V.11) have eleven MSTs and other three quintets (V.4, V.15 and V.17) have twelve MSTs.

-The lower value of normalized field $\alpha$ is observed for V.6 and V.8 type with $\alpha=0.5$.
-That correspond to half the position of the first MST's of pairs.
-The largest value of $\alpha$ of the last MST's is obtained for a group of types (V.2, V.8, V.11, V.12, V.13, V.14, V.15, V.16, V.16, V.17) with $\alpha=25/2$ for individual spin \textit{S} = 5/2.
+The lower value of normalized field $\alpha$ is observed for V.6 and V.8 types with $\alpha=0.5$.
+That correspond to half the position of the first MSTs of pairs.
+The largest value of $\alpha$ of the last MSTs is obtained for a group of types (V.2, V.8, V.11, V.12, V.13, V.14, V.15, V.16, V.16, V.17) with $\alpha=25/2$ for individual spin \textit{S} = 5/2.